fabifri/amavis-quarantine-report/README.md

 # amavis-quarantine-report

+## Credits

+This work was inspired by https://github.com/le1ca/spam-report, which unfortunately did not have the ability for users to release emails from quarantine.

 ## About

 This script generates automated email reports for quarantined items in /var/lib/amavis/virusmails/ on a per-mailbox basis and allows users to release items from their quarantine via email.
-Inspired by https://github.com/le1ca/spam-report/

 Releasing quarantined items works via an alias (eg. spammgr@yourdomain.com) by forwarding all incoming mails to the python script with the `--release` parameter.
 The generated email reports include a release link in the form of `mailto:spammgr@yourdomain.com?subject=x-amavis-release:xxx` where xxx is the ID of the item within amavis quarantine.
 No additional open ports or http server on your MDA/MTA required, since releasing of quarantined items is done solely via email commands.